Report of Non-University Activities (RNUA)

 The RNUA annual schedule, frequently asked questions (FAQ), and START myDisclosures application can be accessed at the following links:

 For the purpose of the RNUA disclosure procedure, the UIS Primary Reviewers and Division Heads are assigned the responsibilities of the Unit Executive Officers (UEO) as described in the RNUA procedures.

 RNUA Guidelines for New Employees

 The RNUA process is designed to at least annually provide a mechanism for all faculty, academic staff members, and postdoctoral research associates to disclose their non-University activities.
 However, employment with the University may begin anytime during the calendar year.
+In general, you should complete your RNUA within 30 days of your University start date.
 University guidelines have been developed to assist new hires in complying with the reporting requirements established by state law, federal regulations, and University policy.
 These guidelines are available at the following links: